remo-rcm/remo2-doc/source/introduction.rst

 precipitation that resided in different layers after the cloud scheme will undergo horizontal transport processes described in :numref:`sec_wetcore`.

+The prognostic precipitation can be switched on using the ``LPROGP`` namelist variable.

 .. _sec_asselin: